subagent-tool

 - Parallel, multiple independent tasks running concurrently

-- Chain, sequential steps where each receives the previous
+- Centipede, sequential steps where each receives the previous

 output via